-The bar graph below shows the diversity of uses to be found within the Oak Tree district centre, and has been informed by the audit of retail centres which was undertaken in March 2016.
+The bar graph below shows the diversity of uses to be found within the Oak Tree district centre, and has been informed by the audit of retail centres which was undertaken in March 2017.

-There were no vacant units when the centre was surveyed during March 2016.
+There were no vacant units within the centre.